On May Day, Catholics Rally in Support of Polish Women’s Abortion Rights

 Poland is plagued by systemic violations of women’s rights and a policy of stigmatizing and shaming those who choose to follow their own conscience against social expectations, but women still exercise a form of silent protest and resistance.
 This can be seen from the birth rates, which are at an all-time low in Poland, as well as dramatically falling church attendance.
 Additionally, Facebook groups of citizens troubled by the proposed ban have sprung up, one of which now numbers over 67,000 members.

 Supporters of the current ban must collect 100,000 signatures in order for it to be debated and voted on in Parliament.
 As of April 26, some 30,000 Poles had signed on.

 Note to editors: The rally will take place from noon to 1 pm on Sunday, May 1 at 2640 16th Street, NW in Washington, DC.
 Sara Hutchinson Ratcliffe will be available onsite for interviews.
-Activists will be carrying signs and protesting peacefully.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+Activists will be carrying signs and protesting peacefully.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.